bylee20/bomi/src/mpv/DOCS/man/vf.rst

         simplify finding the right ``x``,``y``,``w``,``h`` parameters.
     ``show``
         Draw a rectangle showing the area defined by x/y/w/h.

-``screenshot``
-    Optional filter for screenshot support.
-This is only needed if the video output does not provide working direct screenshot support.
-Note that it is not always safe to insert this filter by default.
-See `TAKING SCREENSHOTS`_ for details.

 ``sub=[=bottom-margin:top-margin]``
     Moves subtitle rendering to an arbitrary point in the filter chain, or force